hanxinif/MC-DDet/README.md

 ## :ferris_wheel: Visualization

-Examples of detection results obtained by the proposed DFeS-DNet on NEU-DET dataset. (a) Ground truth; (b) Prediction images by ETDNet; (c) Prediction images by DFeS-DNet;
+Examples of detection results obtained by the proposed DFeS-DNet on NEU-DET dataset. (a) Ground truth; (b) Prediction images by the Baseline; (c) Prediction images by DFeS-DNet;

 <img src="assets/Detection_results.png">